fairagro/knowledgebase/docs/advanced/core_metadata_specification.en.md

 ## 3. Agrischemas
 ### 3.1 Design principles and modeling conventions
 Agrischemas aims at efficiently reusing established resources, only extending these where necessary.
-In general, the framework builds on following modeling conventions:
+In general, the framework builds on following modeling conventions:<br>
 - Agrischemas uses a set of existing Schema.org / [Bioschemas](https://bioschemas.org/types/) types to represent its core entities.
 The corresponding type for each core entity is listed in its chapter.
 Instances of the core entities are typed via the "@type" property.<br>
 - Instances of the core entities are linked to [Dataset](https://schema.org/Dataset) via the [about](https://schema.org/about) property.<br>
 - For semantic enrichment, instances of the core entities are further typed via the [additionalType](https://schema.org/additionalType) property, referencing specific semantic concepts.<br>